Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Evaluation Details

 \section{Evaluation Details}

-In this section, we present detailed descriptions of the evaluation setup (\cref{subsec:supp_evaluation_setup}), the evaluation results (\cref{subsec:supp_evaluation_results}), and additional ablation studies (\cref{subsec:additional_ablation_study}).
-Furthermore, to demonstrate the broader applicability of Omni-DPO, we extend our experiments to the multimodal domain and provide complete implementation details.
-By providing these specifics, we aim to further validate the effectiveness and scalability of Omni-DPO and to enhance reproducibility.
+We present detailed descriptions of the evaluation setup (\cref{subsec:supp_evaluation_setup}), the evaluation results (\cref{subsec:supp_evaluation_results}), additional ablation studies (\cref{subsec:additional_ablation_study}), and downstream task evaluation (\cref{subsec:downstream_task_evaluation}).
+By providing these, we aim to further validate the effectiveness and scalability of Uni-DPO and to enhance reproducibility.